Why Is My ACT Score Not Improving? How to Boost Your Score

 Consider Seeking the Help of an ACT Tutor

-If you don’t want to go it alone, consider seeking an ACT tutor’s help.
+If you don’t want to do it alone, get expert support from an ACT tutor.
 A tutor can help you identify where you should focus your study efforts and work with you to develop a study plan that you can follow.
 An ACT tutor’s help can raise your scores.

 Final Thoughts